Are you thinking of moving to France soon? We share this guide to being a digital nomad in France, so you know what to expect.

 That’s the boring stuff out of the way.
 Let’s end on a high.
 France has multiple wonderful cities you could live in.
 As a digital nomad, you may even want to live in every city over time!

 The world-famous Paris should most definitely be on your list of places to visit.
-In fact, the capital has so much to offer, you’ll never be short of things to see and do.
+In fact, the capital has so much to offer, that you’ll never be short of things to see and do.

 From historic cafés and Michelin-star restaurants to first-class museums and fascinating flea markets, not to mention famous landmarks like the Eiffel Tower and the Arc de Triomphe, Paris is a wonder to explore.